Originally posted in 2009. Updated early/late 2017, early 2018, and once again in late 2018.

-Further to a post about cancelled lessons due to weather, I noticed on one forum last year someone getting all excited about how there is a market for specialised snow lessons.
+Further to a post about cancelled lessons due to weather, I noticed on one forum a couple of years ago someone getting all excited about how there is a market for specialised snow lessons.
+As of October 2018 (and it hasn’t got even close to snowing yet), some instructors are already going on about not doing lessons.

 Let’s have a reality check here.

-Admittedly, local councils’ incompetence and bureaucracy (Nottingham is certainly no exception here) means that every time there is any bad weather it is like they have never experienced it before.
+Admittedly, local councils’ incompetence and bureaucracy means that every time there is any bad weather it is like they have never experienced it before.
 This – and the media hyping it to death – makes things seem a lot worse than they really are.

 Will I be ditching my normal pupils and specialising in snow driving?
 Will I be buying a Ski-doo and offering lessons on that?
 I don’t think so.

-You see, having a “specialised Snow Instructor” in the UK (particularly in England) would be like having a fleet of icebreakers sailing around the Mediterranean: bloody stupid!
-Which makes it an ideal venture for some clown to take on to Dragon’s Den, I suppose.
+Having a “specialised Snow Instructor” in the UK (particularly in England) would be like having a fleet of icebreakers sailing around the Mediterranean: bloody stupid!
+Still, I guess that makes it an ideal venture for some clown to take on to Dragon’s Den (it could go on right after the new parents with a “great idea for a line of baby clothes”).

-Those of us who remain here on Planet Earth will carry on doing things the way they do now: use whatever weather comes to hand as a teaching opportunity if it is appropriate, and charging normal lesson rates for it.
+Back here on Planet Earth, I will carry on doing things the way I always have done: use whatever weather comes to hand as a teaching opportunity if it is appropriate, and charging normal lesson rates for it.

 Here are some typical search terms people use to find the blog.